Todd McFarlane's Spawn: Development of later seasons

-On October 31, 1997, St. Louis Blues hockey player Tony Twist filed a successful lawsuit against HBO and Todd McFarlane Productions, after finding out that a mob boss character from the first season was named after him.
+On October 31, 1997, St. Louis Blues hockey player Tony Twist filed a successful, 10 year long lawsuit against HBO and Todd McFarlane Entertainment, after finding out that the mob boss character from the first season was named after him.
+Twist initially heard about this character through his mother, and then viewed the show.
 He stated, "I'm in pink thong underwear, smoking a cigar, ordering the kidnapping of a child while two women are naked on the couch making love to each other.
 I obviously didn't want any part of that.
 Even if I was a good guy I wouldn’t have participated.
 You’ve got kids being kidnapped, you’ve got nudity, you’ve got police raping women.
 It’s nothing I want to be affiliated with."
-The Tony Twist character originally appeared in the Spawn comics, but was not included in New Line's live action film.

-It ended in 1999 following the conclusion of the third season.
-A fourth season was originally planned, but never came to fruition.
-John Leekley who served as the head writer and showrunner for the second and third season revealed that some of the ideas for the scrapped fourth season involved the return of Angela looking to avenge the death of Jade who was her previous lover, several one time characters would've returned and had larger roles, a gang war spiraling out of control led by the ruthless Barrabas, Spawn befriending a runaway teenage girl named Kristen with a case of pyrophobia, a now disfigured Wynn looking for redemption, Chapel breaking out of the asylum and winds up a pawn for Angela, Merrimack having to team up with Twitch to save her daughter, and most of the characters coming to the realization of Spawn's identity.
+As a result of the lawsuit, Twist's character was never used past the first season of the animated series, and when early issues of the Spawn comics were reprinted, the name of Tony Twist's character was changed to "Vito Gravano".
+However, no changes were made to the episodes of Spawn where Twist appeared.
+A female warrior character named Angela was also the subject of a lawsuit between McFarlane and comic writer Neil Gaiman, who wrote her original issue of Spawn in 1993.
+This lawsuit eventually prevented McFarlane from using the character.
+She only had a brief appearance in the fourth episode of the first season, but when the show was in production there weren't any legal issues over the rights to this character, and the writers were considering having her come back to the show, before it got cancelled.